-Professor Mary Stuart is Vice Chancellor of the University of Lincoln.
-She is a graduate of the University of Cape Town and the Open University where she obtained her Doctorate in Social Policy in 1998.
+Professor Mary Stuart CBE is Vice Chancellor of the University of Lincoln, UK.
+She is a graduate of the University of Cape Town, SA, and the Open University, UK, where she obtained her Doctorate in Social Policy in 1998.

 Her research interests are focused on social mobility and higher education, life histories, and civic engagement and leadership in 21st Century organisations.